yfnaji/gerk/README.md

 with a given initial condition $(x_0, y_0)$.

-We define a member of the Runge-Kutta family with a *butcher tableau*:
+We define a member of the Runge-Kutta family with a *Butcher tableau*:

 $$
   \begin{array}{c| c c c c}